The Stages of Job Maturation

 Stage 4 — Plugin Form of a Job

 Some jobs require specific tools allowed only during certain phases.
 Some require the OBSERVE phase to read a specific set of sources before any tool fires.
 Some require the EXECUTE phase to enforce a specific pattern on writes.
 Voice injection cannot deliver this; the discipline has to be structural.
-The job graduates into a plugin.
+That is when the operator and the seed decide the work has earned its own plugin.

 A plugin form of a job extends each phase’s guard with job-specific rules.
-The plugin lives at .claude/plugins/<job_name>/ like any other plugin — with hooks, scripts, tests, voices, agents, knowledge dir — but its hooks attach to the standard OPEVC events with logic that recognizes when the focused job matches this plugin’s job-type and applies extra constraints.
-Outside that job-type, the plugin’s hooks are pass-through.
+The plugin lives at .claude/plugins/<job_name>/ like any other plugin — with the minimal skeleton stamped first, then whichever hooks, scripts, tests, voices, agents, and knowledge files the job-type actually earns.
+Its hooks attach to the standard OPEVC events with logic that recognizes when the focused job matches this plugin’s job-type and applies extra constraints.
+Outside that job-type, the plugin’s hooks are pass-through. ⓘ

 This stage is the bridge between the seed agent’s plugin kit (Essay 7.1) and the operator’s own work.
 New plugins do not have to come from upstream; they can be born from your own jobs reaching maturity.
 The operator’s seed, by month three or six, may carry plugins that exist nowhere else — plugins shaped by exactly the kind of work this operator does, encoded into the seed’s substrate.
 The limit here is the same as everywhere in the kit: enforcement runs only where the plugin’s own hooks fire; a hook absent or mis-registered enforces nothing.

-How Jobs Spawn Alongside Each Other — Sibling and Dependent
+How Jobs Spawn Alongside Each Other — Standalone and Dependent

 Across the maturation arc, jobs do not run in isolation.
-The job system also tracks relationships between jobs through creation patterns; the current prototype exposes two — sibling and dependent — and the same lifecycle could add more.
+The job system also tracks relationships between jobs through creation patterns; the current prototype exposes two — standalone and dependent — and the same lifecycle could add more. ⓘ

-A sibling job is one the focused job spawns to do parallel work that does not block. job.sh create <name> while a parent is focused creates a pending job with no link to the parent.
-The sibling waits its turn in the queue.
-Sibling creation is how the focused cycle says: I noticed something else worth doing, but it does not belong inside this cycle.
+A standalone job is one the focused job spawns to do parallel work that does not block. job.sh create <name> while a parent is focused creates a pending job with no link to the parent — an empty depends_on array.
+The standalone job waits its turn in the queue.
+Standalone creation is how the focused cycle says: I noticed something else worth doing, but it does not belong inside this cycle. ⓘ

-A dependent job is a sibling with a depends_on link to the parent. job.sh create-dependent <name> writes the new job’s id into the focused job’s depends_on array, and the focused job’s job-complete approval will be refused until every entry in depends_on reaches completed.
+A dependent job is one the focused job spawns that must finish before the focused job itself can complete. job.sh create-dependent <name> writes the new job’s id into the focused job’s depends_on array, and the focused job’s job-complete approval will be refused until every entry in depends_on reaches completed.
 Dependent jobs let the operator declare ordering: this fix must finish before this feature can ship.
-The completion gate enforces the relationship structurally — the agent and the user can both want to approve the parent, but the gate refuses until the dependencies clear.
+The completion gate enforces the relationship structurally — the agent and the user can both want to approve the parent, but the gate refuses until the dependencies clear. ⓘ

 These patterns work across every step of the maturation arc.
-A stage-1 deep job can spawn siblings.
+A stage-1 deep job can spawn standalone jobs.
 A stage-3 yaml job can spawn dependents.
-The discipline is consistent: jobs are created during CONDENSE (when the cycle’s wider context surfaces follow-up work), not in IDLE or mid-execute.
+The discipline is consistent: jobs are created during CONDENSE (when the cycle’s wider context surfaces follow-up work), not in IDLE or mid-execute. ⓘ

 The maturation arc climbs on the upward axis, creation patterns sideways — and every gate between them is evidence-based, not automatic.
 The next essay opens a snapshot of the prototype’s brain after three months of accumulation, so the outcome of these stages is visible in concrete numbers.